 Human Chorionic Gonadotropin (HCG): The hormone that is produced during pregnancy.
 Home pregnancy tests measure HCG to indicate whether or not you are pregnant.

-Hysterosalpingogram (HSG): A test commonly performed to see if there is a blockage in a woman’s fallopian tubes.
-Many women seem to find themselves pregnant shortly after an HSG.
+Hysterosalpingogram (HSG): A test commonly performed to see if there is a blockage in the fallopian tubes.
+Many people seem to find themselves pregnant shortly after an HSG.
 The test itself is mildly uncomfortable.
 Dye is injected through the cervix to highlight your fallopian tubes and uterus on an x-ray.
 You can take an ibuprofen about an hour before to help ease the discomfort.

 Intracervical insemination (ICI): When the sperm is placed at the cervical opening with the goal of achieving conception.
 The sperm does not need to be washed, because the semen is not being directly placed inside the uterus.